Lucky Ward: Murders

 One of the two murders he was convicted of, but denies committing, occurred on September 13, 2010.
-46-year-old Carlos "Gypsy" Rodriguez, a transgender woman and hairdresser, was found dead in an apartment she shared with two men.
+46-year-old Gypsy Rodriguez, a transgender woman and hairdresser, was found dead in an apartment she shared with two men.
 Though she was found nude, there was no signs of sexual assault.
 One of Rodriguez's roommates reported that he had seen her engaged in consensual sex with a bald black man soon before she was found dead.
 Ward, who was not bald, admitted that he had met Rodriguez, whom he believed to be biologically female.
 He had agreed to watch her car while she went to clubs, and Rodriguez took a picture of Ward, which Ward himself later identified for the police.
 But Ward has consistently denied knowing anything about Rodriguez's death, which occurred in her apartment in North Houston.

 The other murder he was convicted of occurred on September 30.
 Ward met with 52-year-old Reita Lafaye Long, a former teacher and friend of his who lived on the streets, who was sitting in front of the steps of the Co-Cathedral of the Sacred Heart.
 According to later interviews, the pair got into a heated argument that turned violent, and Ward, then high on crack cocaine, strangled her with her own bra.
 Her body was discovered in the morning by a security guard.
 The night of his arrest on November 4, 2010, Ward confessed to police that he must have killed Ms. Long, claiming he had not intended to do so but had panicked when she “went off” on him.

 The final suspected victim was 62-year-old Carol Elaine Flood, a homeless woman.
 She was found on the outside stairwell of a YMCA building in downtown Houston on October 10.
 Flood was found strangled to death with a scarf still around her neck and nude from the waist down with injuries to her face.
 During his trial, YSTR testing results showed Ward was among a quantity of African-American males who could not be excluded from one sample from the unstained portion of Flood's scarf.
 Ward was excluded from all other DNA testing that was undertaken.
 No other physical evidence connected him to the crime scene.
 Ward was briefly indicted for Flood's murder, but that indictment was dismissed.
 Yet evidence of Flood's murder was put before Ward's jury during the guilt-phase of his trial for the alleged murders of Rodriguez and Long.